Dean of Sheffield resigns after cathedral choir controversy

 "I support Peter's decision to resign and wish to place on record my thanks to him for all the support and encouragement he has offered me as the Bishop of Sheffield during the past three years."

-Save Sheffield Cathedral Choir, which threatened the Dean with legal action over the disbanding of the choir, welcomed his resignation.
+The Save Sheffield Cathedral Choir campaign group, which threatened the Dean with legal action over the disbanding of the choir, has welcomed his resignation.

 The group said it would "continue to work with the cathedral's leadership to restore the choir".